NOW PERFORMED AT OUR OFFICE!

 Clinically proven to safely and effectively relieve pain and restore mobility, rESWT is widely used in the treatment of acute and chronic soft tissue injuries including sprains and strains.
 High-pressure energy in the form of acoustic waves or pulses is delivered to the painful area of the foot or ankle.
 The high-level energy interacts with the damaged tissues promoting repair and regeneration of healthy tissue.

-With NO injections, medications or invasive procedures, rESWT is the perfect treatment for the relief of your foot and ankle pain.
+WITHOUT ANY INJECTIONS, MEDICATIONS OR INVASIVE PROCEDURES, rESWT is the perfect treatment for the relief of your foot and ankle pain.
 If you or someone you know is suffering from Heel, Foot or Ankle Pain Dr. Verzub can help get you back to your active lifestyle quickly and comfortably.

 Call our office at 718-676-0199 to schedule an appointment.

-CONTRAINDICATIONS TO rESWT: Patients who are Pregnant or under 21 years of age or patients who have one of the following conditions should NOT have rESWT treatment: Nerve damage, history of seizures, tarsal tunnel syndrome, osteoporosis, rheumatoid arthritis, peripheral vascular disease, infection, cancer, bleeding disorders, healing fractures, chronic regional pain syndrome, if you have a pacemaker or take anticoagulant medication, patients on steroid medications
+CONTRAINDICATIONS TO rESWT: Patients who are Pregnant or under 21 years of age or patients who have one of the following conditions should NOT have rESWT treatment: Nerve damage, history of seizures, tarsal tunnel syndrome, osteoporosis, rheumatoid arthritis, peripheral vascular disease, infection, cancer, bleeding disorders, healing fractures, chronic regional pain syndrome, if you have a pacemaker or take anticoagulant medication, patients on steroid medications.